-There's no need to exchange a lot of currency - Stockholm is a nearly cash-free city and at many restaurants, shops, and hotels the Swedish coins and bills have no value.
+There's no need to exchange a lot of currency - Stockholm is in large parts a cash-free city.
+Many restaurants, shops, and hotels don't accept bills or coins.
 With that said, don't forget to bring your debit or credit card!